New in 2026

 We also need to consider how best to prepare for and support any tourists or holiday makers who are here when the emergency happens.

-Register for our first Community Workshop
+Community Workshop

 Click on the image below to view our Community Workshop poster.

-On Saturday 2nd of May we are inviting the Aireys to Eastern View Community to come together at the Aireys Pub from 11:30am - 3:30pm (pizza lunch included) to identify, discuss and prioritise the opportunities that exist for us, as a community, to be better prepared for our next bushfire, flood or heatwave etc.
+On Saturday 2nd of May we invited the Aireys to Eastern View Community to come together at the Aireys Pub from 11:30am - 3:30pm (pizza lunch included) to identify, discuss and prioritise the opportunities that exist for us, as a community, to be better prepared for our next bushfire, flood or heatwave etc.

 More frequently asked questions